Our latest paper has been accepted for publication!

 We utilise custom genomics and high-throughput screening to understand immune diseases and optimize CRISPR-Cas9 genome editing towards safe and efficient use in patients.
 We work with cell models and patient material.

-Our international team is based at the Centre for Molecular Medicine Norway in Oslo, Norway.
+Our international team is based at the Norwegian Centre for Molecular Biosciences and Medicine (NCMBM) in Oslo, Norway.
 We have diverse backgrounds and expertise in biosciences and clinical medicine.

 Our main projects involve optimising genome editing, along with personalised use of targeted therapies in rare diseases.
 We’re interested in rare and undiagnosed immunological diseases.